asplake/agendashift-open/framework/principles.md

 >  5. Organise for leverage and learning

 The principles first saw the light of day in the 2017 blog post [Agendashift in 5 principles].
-In chapter 5 of *[Agendashift]* (2018) they are expanded as follows:
+In chapter 5 of the 2018 1st edition of *[Agendashift][agendashift_1st_edition]* they are expanded as follows:

 >  1. **Start with needs** – get a sense of what’s needed, based on an appreciation of where we are now and our ambitions for where we’d like to get to
 >  2. **Agree on outcomes** – explore a landscape of obstacles and outcomes, using authentic agreement on outcomes as the basis for change